 GUNS AKIMBO launches into the action from its very first frame.
 Our narrator is Miles (Daniel Radcliffe) a put-upon video game developer who hates his job; he is under the thumb working on a money-spinning hypercasual game that he has no respect for.
 His boss bullies him.
 His long-term girlfriend Nova (Natasha Liu Bordizzo) has left him (probably).
 When he’s home alone in his flat, he gets hammered and taunts people, that he considers beneath him, online.
 And then one day, his activities gets him mixed up with the people who run Skizm.

-Skizm is the real-world illegal death-match fight club that runs continuously online.
-It pits one single fighter against another and the scope its gameplay ranges across an unnamed American city.
-What the audience doesn’t know, nor care, about is that the people behind Skizm use threats and blackmail to choose who fights whom and when.
+Skizm is the film’s real-world illegal death-match fight club that runs continuously online.
+It pits one single fighter against another and the scope of its gameplay ranges across an unnamed American city.
+What its audience doesn’t know, nor care about, is that the people behind Skizm use threats and blackmail to choose who fights whom and when.
 Miles discovers the hard way what kind of deep-level coercion is involved, when he is kidnapped and forced to fight Nix (Samara Weaving).
 She is the best fighter to ever play the game.
 Her ratings are through the roof.
 She is a speedy, fearless, psychotically-lethal opponent.
 And Miles is a physically unimpressive, poorly co-ordinated keyboard warrior.
 The match-up is ludicrous.
 He will need all his wits, and extraordinary luck, to win this fight.

 This new action comedy film is written and directed by New Zealand director Jason Lei Howden.
 Best known for his horror-comedy debut DEATHGASM (2015), everything about this movie is set to impress a broader international audience.
 The action and effects are solid.
 The world of video games is the template for many of the visuals and aesthetics of the movie.
 Although the game has real participants, the fact it is online, has a soundtrack that features the running dialogue of the Skizm casters, displays the scores ticking over and contains a cartoonish level of the violence, make it purposely less confronting for the movie’s audience.
 Miles facing down uniformed and masked assailants is the equivalent of you or me playing a first-person shooter.
 This is all handled with skill and efficiency reminiscent of Edgar Wright’s SCOTT PILGRIM VS.THE WORLD (2010).